Is Your Child Exhausted and Cranky After School?

 The bus pulls up, and you brace yourself.
 She comes flying off the bus, backpack bouncing and arms flailing.
 You can already tell there is going to be an issue as soon as she walks in the door.
 Sure enough, she barges in the door, yelling and eyes flashing, ready to lash out.

 You might try to quickly manage the behavior by telling her, “Calm down, or I’m going to have to put you in a time-out until you can pull it together!”
 She escalates more, and you send her to her room.
 It can be a predictable dance; you know each others’ steps and cues.
-But this is a dance you don’t want to be part of through another school year.

-• Kids may feel performance anxiety if things come more easily for other children.
+- They may feel performance anxiety if things come more easily for other children.

-So, if your child frequently returns from school acting like a mini-Godzilla waiting to trash something or someone, it doesn’t mean you have a “problem child” or you are deficient as a parent!
+So, if your child frequently returns from school acting like a mini-Godzilla waiting to trash something or someone, it doesn’t mean you have a “problem child,” or you are deficient as a parent!
 There’s a good reason for this seemingly inappropriate behavior.
 Your child has been working hard all day to hold it together, and they may be tapped out.

 Research indicates that self-control is a limited resource, and your child has probably drained their self-control tank down to the last fumes.